Matthew-Lancaster/Matthew-Lancaster/README.md

-Nice to have Github to show off at last with an updater The site of my page is to show off my code to my contacts base mainly I'm not really looking for code improvements by other people without asking
+Nice to have Github to show off at last with an updater The site of my page is to show off my code to my contacts base mainly I'm not really looker for code improvement by other people without asking

-I'm a bit weak for coding at 50 nearly knocking on that door 1968 And had a broken clavicle bone from damage bike riding most of my learning I know it is a bleeding heart on the Internet
+I'm a bit weak for coder at 50 nearly knocking on that door 1968 And had a broken clavicle bone from damage bike riding most of my learning I know it is a bleeding heart on the Internet
 And then what else do I talk

 Took a While to Get Familiarize With GitHub Done Not Been Asleep and Allnighter

-A Well Worth While Allnighter it was to I been a dreamer of this one for a long time.
+A Well Worth While Allnighter it was.
 12 Hours Through the Night 1:30 Am to 1 pm

-Over and Out
+Over
 ~
 Matthew